lubuntu-team/manual/source/4/4.3/software_sources.rst

 The icon for Software Sources looks like a blue circle with a white downward pointing arrow.

-tags:PPA, software, download, sources, release, update, discover, muon, security,
+tags:PPA, software, download, sources, release, update, Discover, Muon, security,